NorthernMan54/homebridge-wssensor/README.md

 # Supported sensors

-* HC-SR501 Motion Sensor Module
+* HC-SR501 Motion Sensor Module ( This one generates alot of false positives )
+* I used this one, https://www.aliexpress.com/item/Mini-IR-Pyroelectric-Infrared-PIR-Motion-Human-Sensor-Automatic-Detector-Module-high-reliability-12mm-x-25mm/32749737125.html?spm=a2g0s.9042311.0.0.6ec74c4dwcSLq4

 # Backlog - Plugin